 The University of Alabama Contemporary Ensemble is overseen by the Department of Composition and Theory.
 For more information on this ensemble click here.

 - Craig First, D.M.
 Northwestern University, Professor of Composition and Theory, Composition/Theory area coordinator,

-- Amir Zaheri, M.M.
-Georgia State University, Director of Contemporary Ensemble, Instructor of Composition and Theory
+- Amir Zaheri, D.M.A., University of Alabama, Director of Contemporary Ensemble, Instructor of Composition and Theory

 - Stephen Peles, Ph.D.
 Princeton University, Associate Professor of Composition and Theory

 - Thomas Robinson Ph.D., The City University of New York, Assistant Professor of Theory